 Working capital is a common measure of a business’ overall health – it’s an indicator of whether a company is able to pay off its short-term liabilities or not.
 Here we provide information about the working capital cycle and how to manage elements of the cycle to improve working capital within a business.

-Ideally you'd want to keep the working capital cycle as short as possible as it increases the effectiveness of working capital.
+Many companies try to keep the working capital cycle as short as possible as it increases the effectiveness of working capital.
 The longer the cycle, the longer a business is tying up capital without getting any returns.

 The working capital cycle is important as a business with a short cycle usually has healthy cash flow, whereas a business with a long cycle is likely to have cash flow difficulties.